 This page helps you evaluate headphones or earbuds online, and determine which one offers the best performance when comparing different pairs.
-Do not forget to upload these files into your portable audio player when going out shopping for a new pair of headphones or earphones.
+Do not forget to bookmark this page — or download the sound files to your portable audio player if you are a patron — when going out shopping for a new pair of headphones or earphones.

 All our tests should be performed with the headphones on your ears.